Darryl G. Hart

 If military chaplains echoed the American public’s understanding of the nation’s wars, they also, as Stahl shows, reflected the religious diversity of the United States.
 During World War I, the Protestant mainline churches dominated the chaplaincy even as the military included Roman Catholic priests and Jewish rabbis to honor the “tri-faith” character of the American people.
 During World War II, the chaplaincy started to include in a deliberate way African-American clergy.
 Another spurt of inclusiveness came during the Vietnam War when the military approved policies to allow Muslims, Buddhists, Hindus, Jehovah’s Witnesses, and even atheists to occupy positions among the chaplaincy.
 The intent was to serve as many soldiers as possible, which meant recognizing clergy from as many religions as possible.

 That effort to adapt the chaplaincy to the religious backgrounds of soldiers and officers was a challenge and not always successful.
-Stahl opens his narrative with the case of a Leonard Shapiro who died during World War II.
+Stahl opens her narrative with the case of a Leonard Shapiro who died during World War II.
 Military officials had him buried as a Roman Catholic with appropriate services and a cross on his grave.
 Shapiro sounded like an Italian-American name and so the chaplain responsible for overseeing the burial ceremonies called for a Roman Catholic observance.
 But in point of fact, Shapiro was Jewish and Leonard’s mother was shocked to learn that her son had received last rites.
-Eventually, the military caught up to the diversity of American faiths and Stahl closes his account with the case of Captain Humayun Khan who died in Operation Iraqi Freedom and received a Muslim burial, complete with the star and crescent on his grave at Arlington National Cemetery.
+Eventually, the military caught up to the diversity of American faiths and Stahl closes her account with the case of Captain Humayun Khan who died in Operation Iraqi Freedom and received a Muslim burial, complete with the star and crescent on his grave at Arlington National Cemetery.

 Stahl resists the predictable judgments—either that chaplains violate the separation of church and state or give up religious integrity to gain the military’s favor—that might give reasons for abolishing the chaplaincy.
-His primary purpose is to examine military chaplains as one of those rare occasions where the American government interacted directly with and cultivated the services of religious institutions.
+Her primary purpose is to examine military chaplains as one of those rare occasions where the American government interacted directly with and cultivated the services of religious institutions.
 He acknowledges that this was both a religious and political “project.”
 In the end, the chaplaincy also gave legitimacy to the religious diversity of the United States and was an unwitting agent in the decline of Protestant hegemony in national life.
 That story has many lessons to consider about the inherent dangers to faith that come with the state’s sponsorship and oversight.

 Darryl G. Hart teaches history at Hillsdale College in Hillsdale, Michigan, and serves as an elder in Hillsdale Orthodox Presbyterian Church in Hillsdale, Michigan.
 Ordained Servant Online, May 2018.